qyber-black/Code-MRSNet/README.md

   large repository.
 It contains the complete analysis data for the CNN models.
 * [Data - MRSNet - Simulated Spectra - MEGAPRESS](https://qyber.black/mrs/data-mrsnet-simulated-spectra-megapress):
   contains a range of simulated MEGAPRESS spectra with our simulators using the basis datasets in `data/basis-dist`.
-These datases have been used in the papers for training and testing the models.
+These datasets have been used in the papers for training and testing the models.
 You may use these to train your own models, etc. You can clone this into `data/sim-spectra-megapress`.
 Note, this is a very large repository.